 With the orange arrow facing up and away from you, insert your ticket into the fare box ticket slot to pay your fare.
 Your ticket will be returned after the machine reads it.
 The display will show how much value remains on your ticket.

 Did you know?
 If you're not sure if your fare payment went through, listen for the beeps: 1 long beep means your payment was successful, 3 quick beeps means the machine wasn't able to process your payment.
 You may need to try again or load more money on your pass.

 The fare amount is displayed on the fare box.
 Insert bills and coins into the marked slots on the fare box.

-If you insert more than $0.25 over the required single ride fare, the extra will be loaded onto a CharlieTicket and dispensed from the fare box.
+If you pay $0.50 or more over the required single-ride fare, the extra will be loaded onto a CharlieTicket and dispensed from the fare box.